City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Sourdough BoulesOverproofed final doughShorten bulk/final proof and track expansion cues over fixed timing
+Sourdough BoulesOverproofed final doughShorten bulk and final proof and track expansion cues over fixed timing instead of trusting the printed schedule

-Yeast RollsFast proof with weak springTighten proof endpoint and prioritize early oven structure set
+Yeast RollsFast proof with weak springTighten the proof endpoint and prioritize early oven structure set so the dough still has lift left in the oven

 Seasonal Reno Kitchen Notes